bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

 ### Pattern: One Step Per Field

+Let us convert the above said high level requirement or user story to a feature file,

 **Feature File**

 ```cucumber
 Feature: Create Employee

   Scenario: Create employee with basic details
     Given employee first name is 'Effie'
     And employee last name is 'Slee'